Our History

 Other congregants pioneered in steamship navigation, introduced illuminating gas to Charleston, and numbered four of the eleven founders of the Supreme Council of Scottish Rite Masonry.

-In 1790, President George Washington responded to a letter of congratulations to him by writing, "The affectionate expressions of your address again excite my gratitude, and receive my warmest acknowledgment.
+In 1790, President George Washington responded to a letter of congratulations to him by members of KKBE, by writing:, "The affectionate expressions of your address again excite my gratitude, and receive my warmest acknowledgment.
 May the same temporal and eternal blessing which you implore for me, rest upon your Congregation."
 A replica of this letter can be viewed in the KKBE Museum.

 The Synagogue